apache/doris-website/versioned_docs/version-2.1/ecosystem/bi/smartbi.md

    ![main page](/images/bi-smartbi-en-1.png)

-2. After clicking the data connections, you can find a list of databases to be connected with and select the SELECTDB database.
+2. After clicking the data connections, you can find a list of databases to be connected with and select the SelectDB database.

    ![selectdb](/images/bi-smartbi-en-2.png)

-3. After selecting the database, fill in the connection information of the Doris database
+3. After selecting the database, fill in the connection information of the Apache Doris database.

    ![data source connection](/images/bi-smartbi-en-3.png)